briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 <div class="youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/qg5V-A3-qco?si=MoCAULYg1l-ZluFA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 Don't let this Bill Murray scene fool you.
 Zimbardo perved on his graduate student and ended up marrying her.
-Also, consider that after the prison experiment had to shut down over ethical violations, Standford did nothing and let Zimbardo keep his job without oversight or sanction.
+Also, consider that after the prison experiment had to shut down over ethical violations, Stanford did nothing and let Zimbardo keep his job without oversight or sanction.
 Let's also not forget this si the same school where Marc Tessier-Lavigne resigned as president after accounts of his research misconduct, including fake data and image manipulation, were widely reported?

 So yeah, that's what you are dealing with here.
 People measure things that no one cares about and hardly anyone will ever read because the money source doesn't care because there is almost no chance for downstream profit (or bankruptcy).

 ## How are you measuring?

-Almost anything we want to quantify, in any field, is an indirect measure that we have to correalate with the actual effect.
+Almost anything we want to quantify, in any field, is an indirect measure that we have to correlate with the actual effect.

 Most of this study seems to be trying to justify an indirect measurement and meaningful for the actual research question.
 Indeed, this paper is a second go at something that didn't pan out the first time.
 So, that didn't work, but they'll double down anyway:

 > First, we have considered an alternative dimension within our earlier work.
 Indeed, one of the objectives we considered was peak memory usage, which did not prove to be correlated with memory energy consumption.
 Now, we are presenting total memory usage, or the accumulative amount of memory used through the application’s lifecycle, as another possibility for analyzing memory behavior.

 There are two very important things to take from this statement.
 First, they have no idea how much energy something uses.
-They did a previous experiment looking at peak memory use, and then had to decide that was nonense.
-Now they are looking at "acculumative" memory.
+They did a previous experiment looking at peak memory use, and then had to decide that was nonsense.
+Now they are looking at "accumulative" memory.
 Why?
 Because that's something they can measure.
 However, at this point no one has proven that measurement is connected to total energy use, is isolate-able, is repeatable, or any of the other criteria a serious study needs to show that we can trust it.

 Consider this thought experiment: Program A allocates a very large chunk of RAM and then sleeps for one day.
 Program B uses a very small chunk but adds one to every byte as fast as it can for one day.
 Which one uses more energy?
 Then, consider one being a C program and one being whatever language you desire, and further consider the results if you flipped that around?